great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 Your project is up-to-date - no further upgrade is necessary.
 ```

-Now you are ready to migrate Datasources and checkpoints to V3.
+Now you are ready to manually migrate Datasources and Checkpoints to be compatible with the V3 API.

 ### Manually migrate Datasources from V2 to V3

-The first manual step needed is to convert the V2-style datasource to a V3-style one.
+The first manual step needed is to convert the V2-style Datasource to a V3-style one.

 The v2-style datasource has:
-  - Data-type specific datasources, like the `PandasDatasource` below.
+  - Data-type specific datasources, like the `PandasDatasource` in our example below.
-  - Data-type specific datasets, like the `PandasDataset` below.
+  - Data-type specific datasets, like the `PandasDataset` in our example below.
-  - batch_kwargs_generators like the `SubdirReaderBatchKwargsGenerator` below.
+  - batch_kwargs_generators like the `SubdirReaderBatchKwargsGenerator` in our example below.

-The v3-style datasource
+The v3-style datasource has:
   - Datasource that is agnostic to data-type
-  - Datatype-specific ExecutionEngine, like the `PandasExecutionEngine` below.
+  - Datatype-specific ExecutionEngine, like the `PandasExecutionEngine` in our example below.
-  - Data-specific DataConnectors, like the `InferredAssetFilesystemDataConnector` below.
+  - Data-specific DataConnectors, like the `InferredAssetFilesystemDataConnector` in our example below.

-A [Data Connector](../../reference/datasources) facilitates access to an external data store, such as a database, filesystem, or cloud storage and the [Execution Engine](../../reference/execution_engine) is responsible for providing the computing resources that will be used to actually perform validation.
+For reference, a [Data Connector](../../reference/datasources) facilitates access to an external data store, such as a database, filesystem, or cloud storage and the [Execution Engine](../../reference/execution_engine) is responsible for providing the computing resources that will be used to actually perform validation.

 <Tabs
   groupId="v2-v3-datasource"